leikareipa/avscissors/README.md

 # AV Scissors
 AV Scissors is a Qt-based video player whose timeline highlights the parts of the video that contain activity, like movement or noises.
 Useful for pet surveillance and so on.
-Find out more in the readme file included with the binary distribution of AV Scissors, available from [Tarpeeksi Hyvae Soft's website](http://tarpeeksihyvaesoft.com/soft)

 This repo contains the source code of AV Scissors; it's compilable on Linux, and probabaly Windows, etc. Note that the repo tracks my local one with low granularity only.